smonsalve2417/Fullstack-Calculator/README.md

 The implementation was guided by these task prompts:

+1. "Implement a template for the proyect using clean architecture for further enhancement"
 1. "How should `percent` be implemented here?
 Should it be unary and calculate immediately?"
-2. "Which part of the frontend turns a number into a value such as `200E25`?"
+1. "Which part of the frontend turns a number into a value such as `200E25`?"
-3. "Where should number display formatting live when following Clean Architecture?"
+1. "Where should number display formatting live when following Clean Architecture?"
-4. "Add repository documentation, setup instructions, API examples, unit tests, coverage, and optional Docker support."
+1. "Add repository documentation, setup instructions, API examples, unit tests, coverage, and optional Docker support."